-We have compiled this guide to help you select a quality moving company.
+We have compiled this guide to help you select a professional moving company.
 It is imperative that you do your research.
 Check each and every candidate out by using the following four resources:

 1. The Better Business Bureau (BBB)

-To view the standing of a business, go to the BBB business search page, and enter the name of the business.
+To view the standing of a business, go to the BBB and enter the name of the business.

-If they are not a member, there is usually a good reason for it, such as not qualified, poor business ethics, etc. Make sure they are a member in good standing before you do business with them.
-Because our Head Office is in BC, you can verify our membership at the BBB website for BC here.
+If they are not a member, there is usually a good reason for it.
+Make sure they are a member in good standing before you hire your mover.

 2. Canadian Association of Movers (CAM)

-The Canadian Association of Movers (CAM) is the only movers association in Canada that regulates and keeps records of reputable and disreputable movers.
-We have provided our certificate here for your reference.
+The Canadian Association of Movers (CAM) is the only mover’s association in Canada that regulates and keeps records of reputable and disreputable movers.

-Unfortunately, most of the moving companies on the internet and in the yellow pages are not qualified to perform long distance moves.
-They give the impression they are a full service business with office locations all over Canada when actually it’s not the case.
+Unfortunately, many of the moving companies listed on the internet are not qualified to perform long distance moves.
+They give the impression they are a full-service business with office locations all over Canada when actually it’s not the case.
 Most are independent home/office, cell phone operated businesses.
-They book your business and farm it out to another moving company who actually does the work.
+They book your business and farm it out to another moving company that actually does the work.
 They lack infrastructure, dispatch, customer service departments, trained haulers and office locations to provide you with the service you require.

-You should not book a move with any moving company unless they are qualified van line agents, or an official Canadian Van Line.
-The only registered full service van lines in Canada recognized by the Canadian Association of Movers are:
+We recommend that you book with a mover that is a qualified agent of a van line or an official Canadian Van Line.
+The only registered full-service van lines in Canada recognized by the Canadian Association of Movers are:

 - Great Canadian Van Lines